Meet Acting Commander Kate Taylor. This year marks her 30th year of policing.

 “In my younger years, I had a tendency to go against the norm, whether that be conforming to latest fashion or hairstyles, and was somewhat defiantly attracted to the fact that policing was not a traditional career pathway for a woman.
 The fact that my older brothers laughed fired me up!
 But mostly I wanted to do something that touched people’s lives, something that changed their direction in a positive way.”

 Kate started her career in 1987 in general duties policing both metropolitan and regional WA, Child Abuse Unit, and metropolitan detectives.
 “I have some great memories from relieving at Marble Bar Police Station (once I found out where and what Marble Bar actually was).
 As a young 22 year old woman, and used to the creature comforts of a cosy home, being sent to this remote town was definitely a shock to the system.
 But once I settled in to the Ironclad Hotel and made friends with the local folk, it was such a positive challenge and I loved the experience.”

 Her current role as Acting Commander of Intelligence and Deployment involves the coordination of intelligence resources across two divisions, management of very high risk resources, identifying and implementing strategies to address intelligence gaps, mentoring and coaching.
-This year, Kate is currently on the WA Police committee for both 100 Years of Women in Policing and the Australasian Council of Women and Policing.
+This year, Kate is currently on the WA Police Force committee for both 100 Years of Women in Policing and the Australasian Council of Women and Policing.